Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Numerical Experiments

 \subsection{Experimental Details}

-In all experiments, our score network is an MLP with $3$ fully connected layers, each with $256$ neurons and SiLU activation functions.
-We use Adam \cite{Kingma2015} to train the networks, with a learning rate of $5\times 10^{-4}$ and a batch size of $50$.
-We hold back $10\%$ of the data to be used as a validation set for early stopping.
+In all experiments, our score network is comprised of independent multilayer perceptron (MLP) embedding networks for $\theta_t$ and $x$.
+A sinusoidal embedding is employed for $t$.
+The embeddings of $\theta_t, x, t$ are concatenated and input to a MLP.
+All MLP networks have $3$ fully connected layers, each with $256$ neurons and SiLU activation functions.
+We use Adam \cite{Kingma2015} to train the networks, with a learning rate of $10^{-4}$.
+We hold back $15\%$ of the data to be used as a validation set for early stopping.
 We provide details of any additional hyperparameters in Appendix \ref{ap:hyperparameters}.